Cat and Cow Pose Complete Guide | Yoga Points

 Use Padding Under the Knees

-Common Mistakes to Avoid in Cat And Cow Pose
+Common Mistakes to Avoid in Cat and Cow Pose

 Moving Too Fast